tarantool/avro-schema/README.md

 Notes:

-* A reference is a usage of a type (not a value), so the effect is like you define the same type with an another name.
+* A reference is a usage of a type (not a value), so the effect is as if you define the same type with an a different name.
-* A field of a record also has a name, but it is not a type, so you cannot reference a field by a name.
+* A field of a record also has a name, but it is not a type, so you cannot reference a field by its name.
-* A record can be referenced inside of itself only as part of a union or an array.
+* A record can be referenced from within itself only as part of a union or an array.
 * An array and a map are unnamed and cannot be referenced by a name, consider related discussions below.